fbpx

 Projects

-Geothermal energy from wells is used for the production of electricity and heat.
-Green energy is generated for households and industries, producing no burden for the environment.
-We estimate geothermal sources in both locations with a collective thermal energy potential of up to 500 megawatts.
+The geothermal energy extracted from the wells will be used for the production of electricity and heat.
+Green energy will be created for households and industry that does not burden the environment and contributes to stability and security of energy supply.
+In the relevant areas, we anticipate geothermal sources with a thermal energy potential of up to 500 megawatts.

 Prešov district